 What is a Service Unit?

-Service Units are located within a specifically defined geographic area that is designed to best serve the Girl Scouts and volunteers in that area.
+A Service Unit is located within a specifically defined geographic area that is designed to best serve the Girl Scouts and volunteers in that area.
 These may be based on a cluster of schools, neighborhoods, or as large as an entire city or county.